rmoscoe/move-minder/README.md

 I had been sitting on the idea for this project for some time, until I found myself at a point where I needed to create a project as a way to learn Django's generic views, forms, and the Django Template Language.
 I chose to create this application specifically because it lent itself well to the list, detail, create, update, and delete structure of Django's generic views.

-For the data layer, I opted for a PostgreSQL database, hosted on AWS RDS.
+For the data layer, I originally opted for a PostgreSQL database, hosted on AWS RDS.
 Because I needed to include images in the database, I am also using AWS S3.
+Now that the AWS Free Tier has expired, it no longer makes sense to keep the database for a portfolio project on AWS.
+I have retained the PostgreSQL database for the local development environment, but I have switched the production database to a MySQL database through Heroku.
+That allows me to continue to showcase my use of PostgreSQL and AWS while taking advantage of cost savings.
+Images are still stored in AWS S3.
 I used Python and Django for both the back end and front end of this application, augmented by TailwindCSS for styling.
 Finally, I used Gemini to generate images for the homepage.

 <br/>